Psychedelic retreat: Benefits

-Psychedelic tourism has gained popularity in countries that allow the substances to be administered, either due to their decriminalized, unregulated, or fully legal status.
-Countries such as Peru, Costa Rica, Mexico, the Netherlands, and Jamaica have psychedelic retreats of one kind or another.

-Psychedelic retreats in Jamaica, include MycoMeditations, Beckley Retreats, and One Retreats.
-Psychedelic retreats in the Netherlands include Evolute Institute.

 Risks

 Attending a psychedelic retreat is not without risk.
 The substances used in these retreats can, in rare circumstances, lead to negative and lasting impacts on individuals.
 In 2020, a 29-year-old British woman went to Peru for an ayahuasca retreat and developed mental health issues upon returning home, which later may have contributed to her committing suicide.

 There have also been examples of sexual assault, violence, and petty crimes.
 In 2015, a Canadian tourist stabbed to death a fellow participant at a psychedelic retreat in the Amazon, after being attacked while under the influence of ayahuasca.
 In 2023, a shaman and another tourist were killed in a double murder at a different retreat.
 Robberies have also been reported in psychedelic retreat settings, as have sexual assaults.
 Psychedelic experiences produce immense physical and emotional vulnerability, and some women have claimed that they were molested by shamans while under the influence of a substance.

+Rare deaths have been reported, although none that were attributed to use of psychedelics alone.